 This platform comes with superb variation to try for layout and design.
 It offers a great monitoring capability over your website’s design without deep knowledge of coding.
 This provides flexibility to change backgrounds, container sizes, color schemes, fonts, etc. Adding to this, drag-and-drop plugins and themes work as icing on the cake.
 Themes and plugins allow users to create varied pages such as portfolio, landing pages, etc.

 WordPress allows you to create varied types of posts and articles from standard to custom ones.
-The list includes testimonial, product, portfolio, staff, etc. Here, Ghost does not gain many marks.
+The list includes a testimonial, product, portfolio, staff, etc. Here, Ghost does not gain many marks.
 It does not offer many useful features.
 Ghost focuses on creating blog posts and personalized the blogging experience.

 Both Ghost and WordPress come with the flexibility to preview whatever you have written before final publishing.
 But, in WordPress, you require to alter editors from the text editor to visual editor.
 And, the last one is not quite correct as compared to Ghost platform.
-Ghost possesses a two-pane system which showcases the changes in live preview that you made.
+Ghost possesses a two-pane system that showcases the changes in a live preview that you made.

 In WordPress, for image uploading, you require to click the place wherever you wish to upload the image.
-Click the image directly or upload from the path of your computer or from a link or media library.
-You have flexibility to upload image from different means.
+Click the image directly or upload it from the path of your computer or from a link or media library.
+You have the flexibility to upload the image from different means.

 In Ghost, you merely require to complete an image element using Markdown.
 After this, with drag and drop, it is easy to drop the desired image directly on the built element.

-Flexibility is the prime USP (Unique Selling Point) of WordPress content management system.
-Being open source in nature, it offers the ease to build any sort of website.
+Flexibility is the prime USP (Unique Selling Point) of the WordPress content management system.
+Being open-source in nature, it offers the ease to build any sort of website.
 Thousands of plugins and themes are available to make a choice.
 In case, you need such functionality that WordPress does not fulfill, then plugins are available for it.
 Animated galleries, maintenance mode, etc can be accomplished with plugins.

 This platform is for blogging.
-Therefore, things are quite different with it.
-There are some APIs/apps, but they do not go far beyond a stereotypical blogging requirements.
+Therefore, things are quite different from it.
+There are some APIs/apps, but they do not go far beyond stereotypical blogging requirements.